Basics of Nutrition: Vitamin Guide for Dog and Cat Owners

 Fat-Soluble Vitamins

-These vitamins are absorbed along with dietary fat and stored mainly in the liver.
-Since they accumulate, overdosing can be toxic—especially with vitamins A and D.
+Together with dietary fat, these vitamins are absorbed and primarily stored in the liver.
+Overdosing can be harmful because they build up, particularly with vitamins A and D.

 Vitamin A